 To help these golfers, our caddies have put together a list of the 8 best wedges for less than $75.
-From TaylorMade best wedges to Titleist’s own, including Cobra and Callaway, you’ll be sure to find a wedge to your liking in this list.
+From TaylorMade best wedges to Titleist’s own, including Cleveland, you’ll be sure to find a wedge to your liking in this list.
 The best part of it all is that you won’t need to ruin yourself to get your hands on those wedges.

-The selections below were inspired by Dylan, the short-game expert from our team of caddies.
+The selection below was inspired by Dylan, the short-game expert from our team of caddies.
 Dylan was also the inspiration behind our buying guide.

 1. TaylorMade Milled Grind Chrome Wedge

 The TaylorMade Milled Grind Chrome wedge is a simple yet highly efficient wedge.
 It is the first model out of TaylorMade’s Milled Grind line, which is now on its third generation.
 While this model doesn’t benefit from the same technological perks as the newer versions, it still has everything to complement your game.